Skip to main content

 Key Facts

-2. A compensation mechanism for victims of low‑value e‑fraud (transactions up to ₹5,000) was introduced.
+2. A compensation scheme for victims of low‑value e‑fraud has been introduced.

-3. MuleHunter.AI, an AI/ML solution, is live in 26 scheduled banks with a plan for all‑bank rollout.
+3. MuleHunter.AI, an AI/ML tool to detect mule accounts, is operational in 26 banks, with plans for wider rollout.

-4. Indian Digital Payment Intelligence Corporation (IDPIC) was set up on 16 Oct 2025 as a Section‑8 company for real‑time fraud analytics.
+4. Indian Digital Payment Intelligence Corporation (IDPIC), a Section‑8 company, was set up on 16 Oct 2025 for real‑time fraud analytics.

 7. RBI collaborates with SEBI on the "SEBI vs SCAM" campaign and the Saa₹thi mobile app for fraud education.